Natural Selection – Variation and Biodiversity Ep 4

 Stabilising selection

 Stabilising selection is where the range of phenotypes in a population is reduced due to selection pressures.
 A good example of this (needed for AQA A-Level biology) is birth weight in humans.
-If a baby is very light or heavy at birth, it is more likely to not survive than a baby with an average birth weight, and therefore will not reproduce.
-This means that the “breeding population” of humans have birth weights around the mean and will pass on those alleles to their offspring.
+If a baby is very light or heavy at birth, it has lower survival chances than a baby with an average birth weight.
+This means that the “breeding population” of humans have birth weights nearer the mean and will pass on those alleles to their offspring.
 The range of birth weights in the next generation will be reduced around the same mean.

 Disruptive selection

-Disruptive selection is where phenotypes at both extremes can be an advantage.
-For example (I’m making this one up now so bear with me), say there was an environment with very light areas and very dark areas.
-If an animal lived there, it would be advantageous for it to be white or black because they would be camouflaged from predators in certain areas.
+Disruptive selection is where phenotypes at either extreme can be an advantage.
+For this, I’m going to make up an example vaguely based on the peppered moths (find out more about them here).
+Say there was a habitat with very light areas and very dark areas.
+If an animal lived in that habitat, it would be advantageous for it to be white or black because they would be camouflaged from predators in one type of area.
 However, if the animal was grey, it wouldn’t be camouflaged in either of the areas so would be more likely to be killed by a predator.
 So the breeding populations would be at either extreme.
-The offspring would have fewer grey alleles, but more white or black alleles.
-This is best explained by looking at the below graph.
+The offspring would have fewer alleles coding for the grey colour, but more alleles coding for the white or black colour.
+The population gets divided, and this could eventually result in sympatric speciation.

 Summary

-- Natural selection is a mechanism which drives evolution – the change in allele frequency over time.
+• Natural selection is a mechanism which drives evolution – the change in allele frequencies over time.

-- Random genetic mutations form new alleles.
+• Random mutations form new alleles.
 If the alleles are advantageous, individuals which have those alleles are more likely to survive and reproduce.

-- Directional selection, stabilising selection, and disruptive selection are all types of selection but the allele frequencies are changed in different ways.
+• Directional selection, stabilising selection, and disruptive selection are all types of selection.